lcherone/LXD-UI/README.md

 **WIP:***

 A LXD user interface, which allows you to manage your local LXD instance in a GUI.
+Built with [electron-vue](https://github.com/SimulatedGREG/electron-vue).

 **Current features:**